Honey: 6 Health Benefits & 6 Varieties

 Those who have trouble sleeping like to reach for a glass of hot milk mixed with a little honey.

 Some say that the tryptophan contained in the milk causes the sleep hormone melatonin to be produced in the brain.
-Through honey, your body releases more insulin, which can improve the absorption of tryptophan.
+The honey prompts your body to release more insulin, which can improve the absorption of tryptophan.

 In principle, this is all true, but milk contains too little tryptophan to cause the sleep-promoting effect.